Information for all applicants

 - provides great resources for education and training.

-The UK Data Archive is the lead organisation of the UK Data Service which provides unified access to the the largest collection of digital data in the social sciences and humanities in the United Kingdom.
+See Why share data? on The UK Data Archive is the lead organisation of the UK Data Service which provides unified access to the largest collection of digital data in the social sciences and humanities in the United Kingdom.

 A duty of confidentiality* exists between researchers and their participants.
 Confidential information revealed to a researcher can only be disclosed to others if the party has given specific authorisation to do so or the researcher is under a legal obligation to disclose it.